bartificer/programming-by-stealth/docs/pbs68.md

 ## PBS 67 Challenge Solution

-The challenge set at the end of the previous instalment was simply to update the pretend login form at the bottom of our ever-expanding recipe page with a new feature — instead of simply having a single login button, that button should be expanded to become a split dropdown with logging in permanently as the default option, and two drop-down options to log in for shorter times, specifically 5 minutes and 1 hour.
+The challenge set at the end of the previous instalment was simply to update the pretend login form at the bottom of our ever-expanding recipe page with a new feature — instead of simply having a single login button, that button should be expanded to become a split drop-down with logging in permanently as the default option, and two drop-down options to log in for shorter times, specifically 5 minutes and 1 hour.

 As a quick reminder, this is what the code looked like when we last left it: